-The application process can be a stressful, nerve-wracking time; so make sure you’ve thought clearly about your decision and which schools you are most suited to.
+The application process can be a stressful, nerve-wracking time so make sure you have thought clearly about your decision and which schools you are most suited to.

 There are 33 medical schools in the UK, and they are fairly evenly spread throughout the country.
-They vary considerably in their approach to teaching medicine over the course of the 5 years, but each will award you with an MBBS (Bachelor of Medicine, Bachelor of Surgery) upon passing all years successfully.
-Many offer an extra year of intercalation, too, which provides a Bachelor of Science (BSc) or a Bachelor of Arts (BA) upon completion.
+They vary considerably in their approach to teaching medicine over the course of the 5 years, but each will award you with an MBBS (Bachelor of Medicine, Bachelor of Surgery) upon successfully passing all years.
+Many offer an extra year of intercalation too which provides a Bachelor of Science (BSc) or a Bachelor of Arts (BA) upon completion.
 It is worth noting that for Oxford and Cambridge, University College London and Imperial College London, this BSc/BA year is compulsory.

 All medical schools offer high-quality teaching and produce excellent doctors.
 All medical schools teach slightly differently, but all must adhere to standards set by the General Medical Council (GMC), so that you meet minimum requirements when you graduate.
 Getting into a well-known university certainly gives you more resources and opportunities.
 However, wherever you study, whether you take opportunities that are offered is your choice.
 So while the medical school you choose may help your career, the most important factor in determining what you do as a doctor is you.

 Where you go to medical school will not affect your application for a junior doctor’s post when you finish your degree.
 The application for your first job as a doctor will be an online process and depend upon four factors.

 The Four Factors are: